-Jeffrey Epstein suicide blamed on jail guard negligence and misconduct: Justice Department watchdog
+Misconduct by federal jail guards led to Jeffrey Epstein’s suicide, Justice Department watchdog says

 The AP obtained more than 4,000 pages of documents related to Epstein’s death from the federal Bureau of Prisons under the Freedom of Information Act.
 The documents, including a reconstruction of events leading to Epstein’s suicide, internal reports, emails, memos and other records, underscored how short staffing and corner-cutting contributed to Epstein’s death.

-Epstein spent 36 days at the now-shuttered Metropolitan Correctional Center in Manhattan.
+Epstein spent 36 days at the now-shuttered Metropolitan Correctional Center.
 Two weeks before his death, he was placed on suicide watch for 31 hours after what jail officials said was a suicide attempt that left his neck bruised and scraped.

 The workers tasked with guarding Epstein the night he died were working overtime.
 One of them, not normally assigned to guard prisoners, was working a fifth straight day of overtime.
 The other was working mandatory overtime, which meant a second eight-hour shift in one day.